jmix-projects/jmix-app-usage-metrics-sample/README.md

 ```
 [ActiveUsersMetricsService](src/main/java/com/company/businessmetrics/app/ActiveUsersMetricsService.java) - the service for the micrometer metrics data modifying

+_Note_.
+The **MultiGaude** type of micrometer metrics is used.

 [BusinessDaysService](src/main/java/com/company/businessmetrics/app/BusinessDaysService.java) - the service for getting buisness days for the week or month

+_Note_.
+If you don't have an ability to use Business calendars Jmix Add-on, you can implement your own implmentation of this service.

 [ActiveUsersMetricsUpdateJob](src/main/java/com/company/businessmetrics/app/ActiveUsersMetricsUpdateJob.java) - the job for the metrics state updating

 [MetricsConfiguration](src/main/java/com/company/businessmetrics/app/MetricsConfiguration.java) - the configuration for the job

+_Note_. **businessMetrics.activeUsers.job.cronExpression** application parameter is used to determine the schedule of metrics update.

  **Grafana dashboard**